BestTimesToVisit.com Logo

 packing

-Pack light, breathable clothing suitable for hot and humid weather, but include a light rain jacket or umbrella, especially if traveling during the rainy season (which varies by region).
-Comfortable walking shoes are a must, as you'll be doing a lot of exploring on foot.
+Pack light, breathable clothing due to the tropical climate, but include a light rain jacket or umbrella, especially if traveling during the rainy season (which varies by region).
+Comfortable walking shoes are essential as you'll be doing a lot of exploring on foot.
 Don't forget insect repellent and sunscreen!

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.